tanmayb123/Swift-Databases-part-1.1/README.md

 2. Use the code "request = TBSDB(initWithURL: <YOUR LINK>)" to create the request
 3. Use the code "request.getData()" to get the NSData value
 4. Use the code "request.dictionaryValue()" to get the Dictionary value
-5. Use the code "request.arrayValue()" to get the Dictionary value
+5. Use the code "request.arrayValue()" to get the Array value